 - Severe – prolonged nerve compression can result in numbness, loss of feeling, paralysis, or muscle atrophy due to a sustained absence of motor and sensory signals from the distressed nerve.

 Finding effective treatment for nerve pain

-The majority of individuals that suffer from mild or moderate nerve pain symptoms will likely be able to find relief with conservative treatments like hot and cold compresses, behavior modification, non-steroidal anti-inflammatory drugs and periods of rest.
+The majority of individuals who suffer from mild or moderate nerve pain symptoms will likely be able to find relief with conservative treatments like hot and cold compresses, behavior modification, non-steroidal anti-inflammatory drugs and periods of rest.
 If your nerve pain does not subside after weeks or months of these methods and your condition threatens to become severe, consider contacting Laser Spine Institute.
-We specialize in a variety of minimally invasive, outpatient procedures that have helped tens of thousands of people find relief from back and neck pain.
-As the Leader in Minimally Invasive Spine Surgery®, we offer state-of-the-art techniques in a comfortable, inviting environment.
-Contact us today for a complimentary review of your MRI or CT scan.
+We specialize in a variety of minimally invasive, outpatient procedures that have helped tens of thousands of people find relief from neck and back pain.
+As the leader in minimally invasive spine surgery, we offer state-of-the-art techniques in a comfortable, inviting environment.
+Contact us today for a review of your MRI or CT scan.